Here you can find a few further details about my academic work and writing.

 M.A., English.
 University of North Carolina at Chapel Hill.
 1997.

 J.R.R.
 Tolkien; C.S.
 Lewis; literary and imaginative apologetics; fantasy literature.

-Current project: Tolkien’s Modern Sources: Middle-earth Beyond the Middle Ages.
-Kent State University Press (2019)
+Tolkien’s Modern Reading: Middle-earth Beyond the Middle Ages.
+Word on Fire Academic, 2021.

 Apologetics and the Christian Imagination: An Integrated Approach to Defending the Faith.
 Emmaus Road Publishing, 2017.